 The CTE root CAs act as root for all CTE Certificates.
-The CTE Test CA is a self-signing CA that also issues end-user Certificates.

-Subordinate to the CTE CPN (Commfides Private Network) Root CA is the CPN Class CAs which are entities within the CTE that have been designated to interoperate directly with the CTE CPN Root CA (I.E., through the exchange of cross-certificates), and which issues certificates or cross-certificates (or other means of interoperation) to other CTE CAs.
+Subordinate to the CTE CPN (Commfides Professional Network) Root CA is the CPN Class CAs which are entities within the CTE that have been designated to interoperate directly with the CTE CPN Root CA (I.E., through the exchange of cross-certificates), and which issues certificates or cross-certificates (or other means of interoperation) to other CTE CAs.
 There is one CTE CPN Class Subordinate CA for each Class of CPN Certificates within the CTE.